Yes, Senator, Facebook Does Have A Profile On You

 But as his question last October highlighted, Kennedy has also called for something more basic: transparency around the data.
 Simply, who owns it, what it says, and can users ever really delete it?
 In its settings, Facebook allows users to see all the data they’ve shared and uploaded, but that is still just the tip of the iceberg of all the data the social network has on users.
 Meanwhile, “the service agreement with Facebook–it’s written in Swahili,” Kennedy complained during another appearance on CBS’s “Face the Nation” on Sunday.
 “Nobody understands it.”

-As Mark Zuckerberg eventually realized after the 2016 elections, it’s not “pretty crazy” to think that that fundamental internet bargain–you get my data, I get your service–may have an impact how people vote, not least because many of Silicon Valley’s billions are premised on its very ability to influence people through their screens.
+As Mark Zuckerberg eventually realized after the 2016 elections, it’s not “pretty crazy” to think that that fundamental devil’s bargain of the internet–I get your service, you get my data–may have an impact how people vote, not least because many of Silicon Valley’s billions are premised on its very ability to influence people through their screens.
 The stakes may seem more tangible and proximate now than they were even a few years ago, when Edward Snowden revealed the NSA’s vast data dragnet.
 The tools that Russian trolls used to spread political and issues-based messages well before and well after last year’s vote–like the tools that Cambridge Analytica used to harvest millions of user profiles–are the same kind of tools that brands use all the time to influence purchasing decisions. in an industry that will spend $579 billion on digital ads this year.
 These are the tools that the U.S. defense department helped to build, and the tools that have helped make Google and Facebook into the kind of U.S. giants that even Sen. Kennedy can be proud of.

 Facebook’s answers to the senator’s questions may have been frustrating, but they still exposed the problem: there isn’t enough clarity or transparency about the files of data that companies have on us, and what they do with them.
 Whatever answers or changes arise out of Facebook’s showing on Capitol Hill this week, being upfront about how data is used shouldn’t be so hard for companies like Facebook.
 It’s ironic, perhaps, given all that they know about us, that these companies have seemed to know precious little about the activities of the people who are using that data to influence people in unseen and unjust ways.
 Another irony, perhaps, is that while Facebook and many other companies have a file on you–a file that you helped write–you aren’t allowed to know all that it says or how it’s used.